A sampling criterion for constrained Bayesian optimization with uncertainties: Numerical experiments

 Figure \ref{4DUnc} shows the enrichment in the uncertain space $\mathcal{S_\vec{U}}$ for all methods and all runs.
-It is clearly visible that \EFIRand, in the middle plot, samples the \vec{u}'s randomly. \EFISUR (left) and \CEIDev (right) both sample large $\lvert u_2 \rvert$'s because they contribute to constraint violation irrespectively of \vec{x} through the ``$+u_2^2$'' term (cf. $g(\vec{x},\vec{u})$ expression above).
+It is clearly visible that \EFIRand, in the middle plot, samples the \vec{u}'s randomly. {The Random search does the same, of course.} \EFISUR (left) and \CEIDev (right) both sample large $\lvert u_2 \rvert$'s because they contribute to constraint violation irrespectively of \vec{x} through the ``$+u_2^2$'' term (cf. $g(\vec{x},\vec{u})$ expression above).
 In addition, \CEIDev samples large values $\lvert u_1 \rvert$'s for varied $u_2$'s because they are on the edge of the domain where the kriging variance is large (hence \DN small). \EFISUR breaks this symmetry and more sparingly tries small (negative) $u_1$'s associated to varied $u_2$'s because its criterion also accounts for low objective function values: in the optimal region, $\vec{x}^* \approx (-3.6,-1.9)$, a small negative $u_1$ provides improvement through the term ``$-x_1 u_1$''.

 Two partial conclusions can be presumed from this set of experiments.
-First, the algorithms that rely on the \EFI aggregated criterion to choose the next set of controlled variables, i.e., \EFIRand and \EFISUR, converge better than \CEIDev and its constrained problem handled through \texttt{COBYLA}.
+First, the algorithms that rely on the \EFI aggregated criterion to choose the next set of design variables, i.e., \EFIRand and \EFISUR, converge better than \CEIDev and its constrained problem handled through \texttt{COBYLA}.
 Second, \EFISUR provides an additional gain in efficiency thanks to its sampling criterion $S$ which properly mixes the uncertainty about constraint satisfaction and improvement.